swcarpentry/DEPRECATED-boot-camps/2a-PythonVariables/Readme.md

-# Python 1: The iPython Shell, Variables, and Basic Data Types
+# Python, iPython, and the basics

 [Back To The
 Shell](http://github.com/thehackerwithin/UofCSCBC2012/tree/master/1-Shell/)